cultuurnet/stoplight-docs-best-practices/docs/errors.md

 >
 > Additionally we have some types for [authentication errors](https://publiq.stoplight.io/docs/authentication/docs/errors.md), which you are **required** to use when returning a 401 or 403.

+### Extra properties

-Additionally the standard allows for extra, custom properties.
+The RFC7807 standard allows for extra, custom properties.
 Below is a list of commonly used extra properties on publiq APIs.

-### Extra properties

 #### jsonPointer